opengauss-mirror/docs/content/en/docs/ToolandCommandReference/gsql.md

 -   gsql: FATAL:  GSS authentication method is not allowed because XXXX user password is not disabled.

     In  **pg\_hba.conf**  of the target primary database node, the authentication mode is set to  **gss**  for authenticating the IP address of the current client.
 However, this authentication algorithm cannot authenticate clients.
 Change the authentication algorithm to  **sha256**  and try again.
-For details, see "Database Security Management \> Client Access Authentication \> Configuration File Reference" in the  _Developer Guide_.
+For details, see [Configuration File Reference](../DatabaseAdministrationGuide/configuration-file-reference.md).

     >![](public_sys-resources/icon-note.gif) **NOTE:**
     >-   Do not modify the configurations of the openGauss host in the  **pg\_hba. conf**  file.
 Otherwise, the database may become faulty.